Australian Digital Workplace Conference 2026 Recap

 End of session selfie 🙂

-Sharon Connelly teaching us a little bit of PowerPoint and how to be fabulous
+Sharon Connolly teaching us a little bit of PowerPoint and how to be fabulous

-Kirsty McGrath and version 49 of the M365 Wheel of Fortune
+Kirsty McGrath and version 49 of her M365 Wheel of Fortune

 The Panel sharing their wisdom on the changing world we live in